NeerajKalani/MicrosoftEngage22/README.md

 # Facial Recognition System

+# During login

-# Use username: neerajkalani
+    Use username: neerajkalani
-# Use password: neeraj1234*
+    Use password: neeraj1234*

 A facial recognition project which recognizes a student's face and saves the attendance in database.